MENU CLOSE

 Disability Services

 NCAD is committed to helping you achieve your academic goals.
 If you are a student who has a disability, mental health condition, a significant ongoing illness or a specific learning difficulty, the NCAD Access Office encourages you to come and register with us.
 Students are required to submit verification of their disability or learning difficulty from a Medical Consultant / Specialist or Educational Psychologist.
-Further information can be found here: Disability Support at NCAD.
+Further information can be found here: Disability Support at NCAD

-Student Learning Support Service (SLSS)
+Learning Support Service

 The Student Learning Support Service, provided by the National Learning Network, is a full-time, confidential learning and support service for students with specific learning difficulties such as Dyslexia, Dyspraxia/DCD and other associated specific processing / learning difficulties such as Autistic Spectrum Disorders (ASDs) and Attention Deficit Disorders.
 The service also supports students with mental health difficulties, significant ongoing medical conditions, physical mobility and sensory disabilities.
-Specifically tailored tutorial / group support may be provided on essay writing, research skills, academic protocols, report writing, thesis writing, examination and study techniques for students registered with the service.

 Room G16, Ground Floor, School of Design